kimkh415/713_team_4/README.md

 ### Bowtie2

-Bowtie2 is the very first package in this pipeline to align raw reads acquired from SRA database to host reference genome.
+Bowtie2 is the first tool ID-PATH uses to align raw reads acquired from SRA database to host reference genome.
 The human reference genome GRCh38 is used by default.

 Potential foreign reads will be store in the user-specified file after bowtie2 filter out all the mapped reads towards human genome for following steps.

 You can download the latest version of Bowtie2 using the specified link above.

-ID-PATH invokes bowtie2 using the following command
+When analyzing paired-end read set, ID-PATH invokes bowtie2 using the following command:

 ```
 bowtie2 -p [int] -q -x [path/to/index] -1 [path/to/read1.fq] \